Will Carolina’s trade for Sam Darnold finally end the Russell Wilson trade rumors?

 But Schefter, whose 8.3 million Twitter followers speaks to his standing as one of the most plugged-in NFL reporters, has kept the rumor mill alive, if maybe just barely.

 His report Monday, though, came before the Darnold trade later in the afternoon.
-And the Darnold trade might kill Wilson trade talk for now — unless you think Seattle would have interest in Teddy Bridgewater, who the Panthers may now be inclined to trade, having appeared to commit to Darnold for the next two years (it was reported the Panthers will pick up an option on his contract for 2022).
+And the Darnold trade might kill Wilson trade talk for now — unless you think Seattle would have interest in Teddy Bridgewater, who the Panthers might now be inclined to trade, having appeared to commit to Darnold for the next two years (it was reported the Panthers will pick up an option on his contract for 2022).

 You’d also assume at this point anything involving Houston’s Deshaun Watson can be ruled out until his legal situation is sorted out.